pneyrinck/corecontrol/README.md

 ###### Core Control Adapters

 An adapter implements a mapping between a model and a surface.
 Adapters are the powerful glue that lets users "Control Anything With Anything."
-An adapter is not needed if a model and a surface have knowledge of each other's controls and can adapt themselves to it.
+An adapter is not needed if a model and a surface have knowledge of each other's controls and can adapt themselves to each other.
 But that is a very self-limiting way to build a system.
 Rather a model should be able to be built with no knowledge of what surface will control it.
 And it should be controllable by a variety of controllers.
 Core Control is designed so that any model and any surface can potentially be connected via an adapter.
 An adapter relies on the JSON representation of modules to know how to map control values between them.
-A popular Core Control adapter system that is available for Mac and PC is V-Control Pro (vcontrolpro.com).
+A popular Core Control adapter system that is available for Mac and PC is V-Control Pro(vcontrolpro.com).

 ###### Core Control SubModules / Array Modules

 A powerful feature of Core Control is submodules.
-By using submodules you can connect models and surfaces that are organized as multiple modules using parent/child relationships.
+By using submodules you can create models and surfaces that are organized as multiple modules using parent/child relationships.
 Array modules are a special type of module that lets you organize a set of submodules that are ordered and indexed.
-Here is JSON example of a module using submodules and array modules.
+The CoolDAW module below is a an example of a module using submodules and array modules.

 ###### CoolDAW Module Example